Soft vs Hard Credit Checks in Canada: What You Need to Know

 Table of Contents

-Hey, Canucks!
 Did you know the subtle difference between a soft vs hard credit check is crucial if you want a good credit score?
 That’s because the way someone accesses your credit file can actually lower your score.
 Yikes!
 You need to watch out for that because your credit score is your passport to better interest rates, lower premiums, and maybe even your dream job.
+It informs financial institutions how well you handle credit, which is another term for a loan you take out using other people’s money.

-The truth about soft vs hard credit checks
+The truth about hard credit checks

+A hard pull or “hard credit check” is typically done when a lender makes a credit inquiry because you applied for something like a personal loan, a mortgage or a credit card.
 When that happens, the lender requests information from a recognized credit bureau in Canada.
 The credit bureau shares data with the person or the financial institution after ensuring their credibility.
 In Canada, the credit bureaus are Equifax and TransUnion

 However, you can always check your credit file to see which financial institution or lender has checked your creditworthiness.
 Usually, credit inquiries remain on your credit report for up to two years.
 Of course, a lot of banks and apps let you check your credit score for free, but they are not reporting agencies.